EtienneBatelier/Ising-model/README.txt

 What is in this repository?

 This repository contains two versions of a program that implements Ising's model for ferromagnetism.
 The first version of the program is purely textual.
-It is a C# console application that prints out the state -- plus or minus 1 -- of the particles making up a rectangular cuboidal lattice -- see "The Simulation" below.
+It is a C# console application that prints out the state of the particles making up a rectangular cuboidal lattice -- see "The Simulation" below.
 The second version uses the Unity engine to provide a real-time, graphical, interactive simulation.

 The overlap in code between the two versions is large, which is intended.
 The graphical, Unity version includes most of the .cs files of the textual version as scripts.
 It requires a couple specific additional classes whose code is written in new .cs files.
 An example is IsingModelGraphicalUnity.
 This additional class is solely dedicated to the graphical, Unity version.
 It inherits from its textual counterpart, IsingModel, and only contain as new attributes what is strictly needed to display things on the screen.
 The Unity project contains a single Scene with a Camera, a GameObject to which the simulation scripts are attached, as well as some additional GameObjects, scripts and other Unity-specific tools to provide a rudimentary UI.